pcorey/pcorey.github.io/_posts/2017-10-09-learning-to-crawl-building-a-bare-bones-web-crawler-with-elixir.markdown

   <p style="text-align: center; color: #ccc; margin: 0;">Hello, Crawler.</p>
 </div>

 This step is purely a stylistic choice.
-I find `with`{:.language-elixir} blocks helpful for sketching out solutions, but prefer the readability of branching through multiple function heads.
+I find `with`{:.language-elixir} blocks helpful for sketching out solutions, but prefer the readability of branching through pattern matching.

 Running our `get_links`{:.language-elixir} function against a familiar site should return a handful of internal and external links: